How to Paint on T-Shirts

 The Right Type Of T-shirt for Painting

-One of the most important decisions you'll need to make when painting a t-shirt is choosing the right type of t-shirt material.
+One of the most important decisions you'll need to make when painting a plain t-shirt is choosing the right type of t-shirt material.
 While you can technically use any type, the best t-shirts for painting are white cotton t-shirts.
 This is because they provide a blank canvas for you to work with, and they're also less likely to bleed when you're painting on them.

 Image source: Mediamodifier

 When you try t-shirt painting on shirts with different colors, you'll likely find that the colors don't show up the way you want them to.
 This is because the colors of the shirt interferes with the paint colors.
 For example, if you have a yellow shirt and add blue paint to it, it may end up looking more green than blue.
-This is where a strong sense of color theory and complimentary colors comes in handy.
+This is where a strong sense of color theory and complementary colors comes in handy.
 If you don’t want to worry about how the colors appear, going for a plain white tee is always a safe choice.

 The Right Paint to Use on T-Shirts